 The Korea Herald reported on August 7th, 2018, that police had raided a local firm after allegations that it was involved in a crypto scam.
 The firm had promised its investors treasure from a sunken Russian warship.
-The Seoul Metropolitan Police sent over twenty-five investigators from their white-collar unit to collect evidence from the Shinhil Group in Yeouido, Western Seoul, and seven other locations.
+The Seoul Metropolitan Police sent over twenty-five investigators from their white-collar unit to collect evidence from the Shinil Group in Yeouido, Western Seoul, and seven other locations.

-Back in July, Shinhil released submarine footage of what appeared to be the wreckage site of an armored Russian ship, Dmitri Donskoi, that sank in 1905 during the Russo-Japanese war.
+Back in July, Shinil released submarine footage of what appeared to be the wreckage site of an armored Russian ship, Dmitri Donskoi, that sank in 1905 during the Russo-Japanese war.
 The group also claimed the ship had been found off of Ulleung Island, east of the Korean peninsula.

-However, during a later press conference surrounding the rumors, Shinhil stated that they knew the information was incorrect and asserted that the gold was actually worth ten trillion won, or $9 billion USD.
+However, during a later press conference surrounding the rumors, Shinil stated that they knew the information was incorrect and asserted that the gold was actually worth ten trillion won, or $9 billion USD.
 The firm was then caught in another lie when they filed for excavation permission from the Maritime Ministry, and stated that the value of the shipwreck was just under 1.2 billion won, or $1 million USD.